 Long ago I realized that my personality is a perfect fit for uniform dressing.
-I can fully understand why some women mind find the idea boring and perhaps not the outward message of what they would like to convey to the world.
+I can fully understand why some women might find the idea boring and perhaps not the outward message of what they would like to convey to the world.
 My facade says: Black, classic, functional.
-Obviously I would like it say, “stylish” or even at times, “elegant.”
+Obviously also I would like it to say, “stylish” or even at times, “elegant.”
 Sometimes my uniforms are navy blue, but if the outfit is navy, it has — literally — identical twins in every category I own in black.

 The clothing pieces are almost always the same, accessories change — I’m not that rigid.

 Since these days I’m in Paris three to four times each week doing interviews, my uniform has made my life so much easier.
 Maybe this is a flashback to my high school days: Navy, knee covering pleated skirt, white shirt, navy blazer.
 Whatever the explanation, I feel confident and carefree (context).

 I thought I would share my “wardrobe” with you.
 It consists of wool crepe tuxedo pants with a small black velvet stripe down the side and the variants include:

 1.)
 Cashmere turtleneck.